In this article, we offer recommendations for using keywords to research a legal issue.

-Please note: This article focuses on keyword searching, but using our CARA A.I. search engine is another great way to start your legal research.
+Please note: This article concerns keyword searching, but using our CARA A.I. search engine is another great way to start your legal research.
 All you need is a document relating to the issues in your case.
-Just upload that document to CARA and get a list of cases that are relevant to the factual and legal issues in your case.
 To learn more about using CARA, please see: What is CARA A.I. and how do I use it?

 Step 1: Run a fairly broad search to get a sense of the universe of authorities on your topic.